bkf2020/semicolon/README.md

 # (;) semicolon math
-(;) Semicolon Math is a platform that offers math contests every month with 2 easy, 2 medium, and 2 hard AIME level problems.
-The format is similar to contests you will find on some competitive programming contests.
+Semicolon Math is an open source platform that offers math contests every month, including mock AMC (American Math Competition) and AIME (American Invitational Mathematics Examination) contests meant to simulate the real contests.
+We try to provide some features that competitive programming platforms provide such as rating or a large archive of problems to improve the experience.
+Rating has not been implemented yet but will come if there is enough interest in this project.

 Access it at: https://scmath.herokuapp.com